w3c/webcodecs/explainer.md

 ## Proposed solutions

-We build on top of [WHATWG Streams](https://streams.spec.whatwg.org/) (in particular [TransformStreams](https://streams.spec.whatwg.org/#ts-class)) and [MediaStreamTracks](https://www.w3.org/TR/mediacapture-streams/#dom-mediastreamtrack).
+We build on top of [WHATWG Streams](https://streams.spec.whatwg.org/) (in particular [TransformStreams](https://streams.spec.whatwg.org/#ts-class)) and integrate with [MediaStreamTracks](https://www.w3.org/TR/mediacapture-streams/#dom-mediastreamtrack).

 **EncodedAudioChunk**s and **EncodedVideoChunk**s provide access to codec-specific encoded media bytes so they may be transported, saved, etc.

-**AudioPacket**s and **VideoFrame**s may be passed opaque handles to other APIs (such as to/from MediaStreamTracks).
-Alternatively, AudioPacket may expose an [AudioBuffer](https://webaudio.github.io/web-audio-api/#audiobuffer) for rendering via [AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet), while VideoFrame may expose an ImageBitmap for efficient rendering to canvas.
+**AudioPacket** may expose an [AudioBuffer](https://webaudio.github.io/web-audio-api/#audiobuffer) for rendering via [AudioWorklet](https://webaudio.github.io/web-audio-api/#audioworklet), while **VideoFrame** may expose an ImageBitmap for efficient rendering to canvas.
+Alternatively, AudioPackets and VideoFrames may be passed as opaque handles to other APIs (such as to/from MediaStreamTracks).

 An **AudioTrackReader** converts a MediaStreamTrack into a ReadableStream of AudioPacket.